codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to be addicted to soap, but I'm clean now.
+My sister bet me $15 that I couldn't build a car out of spaghetti.
+You should have seen the look on her face as I drove pasta.

 ## Daily Trivia

-What is the codename of the eighth generation Intel Core micro-architecture launched in October 2017?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Broadwell
+ 1. .gif
- 2. Coffee Lake
+ 2. .png
- 3. Sandy Bridge
+ 3. .jpeg
- 4. Skylake
+ 4. .svg

 <details>
   <summary>Answer</summary>
-  Coffee Lake
+  .svg
 </details>